parthsh8/Javascript_App/README.md

 Used Mongodb from DockerHub for pulling Mongodb image.

-There are various services used in this application such as mongodb, mongo-express.
+There are various services used in this application such as mongodb, and mongo-express.

 Docker Compose is been created for using different docker services and binding ports.